-COMPUTER SYSTEMS TECHNOLOGY 1 A & B (8540A, 8540B), Grade 11, Heritage High, 1st & 2nd Sem., One Credit per Sem.
+INFORMATION TECHNOLOGY SYSTEMS I A & B (8540A, 8540B), Grades 9-11, Heritage High, 1st & 2nd Sem., One-half Credit per Sem.
 Prerequisite: Approved Application by Instructor

-This is a double period course.
 This course focuses on the soft and technical skills needed to obtain entry-level positions as network, computer, or help-desk technicians.
 It provides a basic overview of networking concepts, such as LANS, WANS, networking design, setup, and software.
 Students will study the impact of MMO and LAN gaming on networks, including designing, building, and securing a LAN gaming network.
 All students will complete the (IC3®) exam by Certiport.
 Students will service microcomputer hardware and support peripherals; build a computer from parts; diagnose, troubleshoot, and resolve personal computer basic hardware and software issues.
 This course may be taken as a dual enrollment course earning 3 college credits from Central Virginia Community College under the course numbers 8548AC, 8548BC.
 The CVCC course number is ETR 149.